History of Art

 This period spans one of the most extraordinary concentrations of artistic achievement the world has ever seen.
 The ideas, values and iconic works of the Italian Renaissance continue to shape ideas of beauty, perfection, and heritage today.
 You will consider the impact of different styles, materials and techniques of the time as well as exploring and evaluating the impact of the regional historical events, philosophical developments and the changing status of artists, architects and patrons on art and architecture.
 The period covers the work produced in the regions and cities of the three states of Venice, Florence, and Rome.

 For each of these themes and periods, you will examine at least one critical text.
-That is a written text which provides views that you may integrate in support of, or counter to, your own argument.
-It may derive from interpretations offered by contemporary or subsequent (named) critics and / or art historians.
+The texts chosen provide views that students may integrate in support of, or counter to, their own argument.
+It may derive from interpretations offered by contemporary or subsequent named critics (including art historians).
 It is thus differentiated from a purely factual source of information about a work of art, artist or its context.
-It must be known in detail.
-Different texts may be used for individual artists, as long as you develop your knowledge and understanding from secondary sources – which is to say, text books.

-Introduced as an A level subject in 2013, students have been accepted for Art History at the Courtauld Institute, and Oxford, Warwick and York Universities.
+Introduced as an A level subject in 2013, some students have progressed onto History of Art degrees being accepted for courses at the Courtauld Institute, Oxford, Warwick, Edinburgh and York Universities.